wpeka/gdpr-cookie-consent/README.md

 - Provides an easy-to-use admin area in the WordPress dashboard, where you can add details of cookies used on your website.
 You can also classify cookies into 'Necessary', 'Marketing', 'Analytics', 'Preferences', and the 'Unclassified' categories.
 - Shows a cookie consent notice on the website.
 The cookie notice shows 'Accept' & 'Decline' buttons.
 - Users can choose to 'Accept' or 'Decline' the use of cookies.
 Users can also choose to consent to use of cookies from a specific category.
-- Keeps a searchable log of consents given by all website users (Pro version only).
+- Keeps a searchable log of consents given by all website users (Pro version).
-- Allows users to withdraw or change their consent level (Pro version only).
+- Allows users to withdraw or change their consent level (Pro version).

 ### How can this plugin help you comply with CCPA? ###